sockshin/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

-A best of 5 game of rock paper scissors.
-The results are all displayed in the console.log.
+A best of 5 game of rock paper scissors that is played against the computer.

-I practiced breaking down multiple problems into individual functions.
-I practiced template literals, inserting variables into strings.
+practiced animations, using javascript to alter the DOM, event handlers, arrow functions and callback functions.